Stormwrecker/shugrpi_os_master/README.md

 The **S**tormwrecker **H**andheld **U**ndersized **G**aming **R**aspberry **Pi** (or SHUGRPi for short) is a handheld gaming console that runs off of Pygame and runs Pygame games.
 It uses a Raspberry Pi 5 for computing.

 ## How does it work technically?
 The custom launcher `main.py` runs alongside Openbox (a lightweight window manager) on boot-up via `startx`.
+From there, you can run your games.
 If the launcher fails or quits, it simply restarts after a second or two.

 ## How does it work non-technically?
 The custom "OS" basically is a bunch of UI put together to navigate through your games and basic settings: